 • Vagus means “wanderer” in Latin, and the vagus nerve wanders from the brain through most of the body.

-• The vagus is the longest of the cranial nerves – it starts in the brain, where it sends signals to the cells there, and wanders through the body, from the brain through the neck and throat to the heart and lungs, down to the gut and digestive organs – liver, pancreas, gallbladder – and all the way through to the kidneys and to the uterus.
+• The vagus is the longest of the cranial nerves.
+It starts in the brain, where it sends signals to the cells there.
+It then wanders through the body, from the brain through the neck and throat to the heart and lungs.
+The vagus moves down to the gut and digestive organs - liver, pancreas, gallbladder - and all the way through to the kidneys and to the uterus.

 • Signals are constantly flowing from the brain to the body and back from the body to the brain, via the vagus nerve.

-• Vagus nerve “tone” is key, and activates the parasympathetic nervous system, the“rest and digest” system, and improved vagal tone supports you body and mind in relaxing faster after stress.
+• Vagus nerve “tone” is key, and activates the parasympathetic nervous system.
+The“rest and digest” system, and improved vagal tone supports your body and mind in relaxing faster after stress.

 • Studies have shown that there is a positive feedback loop between vagus tone, optimal physical health and positive emotions.
 That is, the more you support your vagus nerve and improve tone, the better you’ll feel overall.

-Think about a Total Knockout (TKO) punch in boxing – it’s a straight shot to the vagus nerve, and because this nerve goes through most of the body and enervates, or gives nerve activity to, so much of the body, a strike to it knocks you out cold.
-The body is very protective of the vagus nerve, and any alteration in the normal, pre-programmed flow can lead to big changes downstream in the body.
+Think about a Technical Knockout (TKO) punch in boxing - it’s a straight shot to the vagus nerve.
+Because this nerve goes through most of the body and enervates, or gives nerve activity to, so much of the body, a strike to it knocks you out cold.
+The body is very protective of the vagus nerve.
+Any alteration in the normal, pre-programmed flow can lead to big changes downstream in the body.

 Some common symptoms of Vagus Nerve Dysregulation: